-An oatmeal recipe that ready and waiting on your when you wake up is a dream come true.
+An oatmeal recipe that is ready and waiting on you when you wake up is a dream come true.
 Get this simple overnight oatmeal recipe for easy mornings!

 Steel cut oats make the most delicious oatmeal in my opinion.
 Hearty, full of fiber, and they stick to your ribs all morning.
 But on hectic mornings when we’re rushing about trying to get ready for school, work, and a busy day ahead, standing over the stove to make steel cut oatmeal just doesn’t happen as often as I’d like.